davidbliu/mesos-docker-orchestrator/README.md

   * ex: docker run -t -p 5000:5000 -e CONTAINER_HOST_ADDRESS=54.184.184.23 -e CONTAINER_HOST_PORT=5000 54.189.193.228:5000/subscriber

 ## Launching images
-Interface to mesos cluster is Theseus, a framework build to interface with marathon.
+Interface to mesos cluster is Theseus, a framework build on top of marathon
+* accepts declarative specification about how you want your image deployed
+ * image -- name of your image
+ * environment -- environment variables
+ * ports -- port names and what exposed port they map to (mesos will find avaiable ports on host to map these to)
+ *

 ## Setting up Docker images